Skip to main content

 Accredited Online Early Childhood Education Program

-UND offers a highly accredited master's in early childhood education program.
+UND offers a highly accredited master's in Early Childhood Education program.
 Teacher Education programs at UND are accredited by the Council for Accreditation of Educator Preparation (CAEP).
-The ECE online program follows the guidelines of the National Association for the Education of Young Children (NAEYC).
+This online program follows the guidelines of the National Association for the Education of Young Children (NAEYC).

-• All online students in this program benefit from in-state tuition, regardless of their residency status.
+• All online Early Childhood Education students benefit from the same affordable tuition rate, regardless of their residency status.

 • Join the Early Childhood Education Student Organization (ECESO).